wbrandow/ComputerGraphics_Cplusplus_OpenGL/README.md

 Computer graphics example code written in C++ using OpenGL

 # Purpose
 This code was written in CS-330, a computer graphics course focused on OpenGL, a C++ library.
 This program renders a pencil on a table top.
-A screenshot has also been included.
+A screenshot has also been included, CS-330_pencil.jpg.